 Passage: part one

 He did not know what he was saying to Bellet.
 He was making an excuse of stopping here, clinging to conversation with a man who had been something of a friend.
-“You see it’s no difference…they do not look for me at home.
+“You see it’s no difference…they don’t look for me at home.
 I can just as well go where I am sent.”

 Honoré chose an unoccupied corner next to the partition between compartments.
 He braced himself in this right-angled space; when the train jerked forward once again, and began, this time, to build speed, he dug into his coat pocket.
-He withdrew a little book, and from this, the pencil he’d tucked into its binding.
+He withdrew a little book, and from this, the pencil tucked in its binding.

 He began to write: